Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 The `jetton/discoverable` folder ships a drop-in FunC master contract (`master.fc`) that mirrors the governance logic from the Tact version while exposing the Discovery wallet lookup interface.
-Compile it with the bundled
+The `get_discovery_data` getter returns the Discovery protocol version alongside the wallet code so indexers can confirm compatibility before calling `provide_wallet_address`.
-imports:
+Compile it with the bundled imports:

 ```
 func -o build/discoverable-master.fif \